Nintendo Network: Wii U

 The Wii U Internet Browser is an Internet browser designed for the Wii U system.
 It was released on launch day alongside Wii U via a firmware update on November 18, 2012, in North America and November 30, 2012, in Europe.
 The browser functions as a multitasking application and, as such, can be used while another application, such as a game, is suspended in the background.
 The browser is primarily controlled with the Wii U GamePad's touchscreen but can be controlled with the Analog sticks for scrolling and zoom, or the D-pad to cycle through links on the page.

 The browser itself supports HTML, CSS, JavaScript, and HTML5 elements but does not support Flash, video, and music files.
 However, it can play HTML5 video and audio in websites such as YouTube.
-The browser has the ability to hide the TV screen through a "virtual curtain" (which shows the screens of the paused game), therefore allowing the user to browse the Internet with much more privacy through the GamePad.
+The browser can hide the TV screen through a "virtual curtain" (which shows the screens of the paused game), therefore allowing the user to browse the Internet with much more privacy through the GamePad.
 The browser can upload a screenshot of the suspended software, either from the TV or GamePad.